WRITERSWORLD Self-Publishing Guide

-Pin your print-on-demand publisher down as to exactly what each copy of your book will cost if you order it direct from them (this is another way publishers extract money from writers).
-Do all of this before you spend a single penny with any book publisher.
+- Pin your print-on-demand publisher down as to exactly what each copy of your book will cost if you order it direct from them (this is another way publishers extract money from writers).

-But with WRITERSWORLD you know exactly where you stand, no more and no less—so you can relax, stop worrying, and enjoy the process!
+But with WRITERSWORLD there is never a dispute: you know exactly where you stand, no more and no less—so you can relax, stop worrying, and enjoy the process.

 WRITERSWORLD treats all its clients alike in that every client pays exactly the same amount for every publishing service as at the time of placing the contract.
 No client gets an extra or special discount, additional complimentary copies or any other form of preferential terms.

 Submitting your book could not be easier.
-All that we require is that your book is sent to us on a disk or as an e-mail attachment in the format you used for your manuscript e.g. Microsoft Word.
-It is likely you will also wish to submit a synopsis of the story, an index if required, a dedication, acknowledgements, preface, and/or foreword, and that’s just fine with us.
+All that we require is that you send it to us via email or an online file-sharing service, or on a flash drive (memory stick), in the format you used for your manuscript e.g. Microsoft Word.
+It is likely you will also wish to submit a synopsis of the story, an index if required, a dedication, acknowledgements, preface and/or foreword—and that’s just fine with us.

 The author must discuss and agree the book’s size, font and font size at the outset of the process during early discussion with the designated copy editor, as changing these near or at completion of the book will create all sorts of reformatting problems, which means taking extra time.
 It is suggested that the author prints off a few pages from time to time to check that the printed page accords with expectations.

 If your book contains photographs or illustrations, either in mono or in colour, there is no extra charge for inserting these.
-To ensure good print reproduction quality, digital images should preferably have a resolution of 300 dpi for best possible results.
+To ensure the best possible print reproduction, digital images should have a resolution of 300 dpi.

-It is important to note that, with regard to all our publishing services, the prices we quote relate to submitted books that do not or will notexceed a word count of 80,000 (see next section for how to calculate your document’s word count).
-If you think your book is likely to exceed 80,000 words you will need to discuss this with us prior to sending in your contract as there will be an extra charge of £12 per thousand words or part thereof, paid directly to the sub-contract copy editor who works on your book.
-This will need to be paid when the sub-contract editor has produced the final PDF file and you have signed off on it, and before it goes to the respective printer.
+The prices we quote for all our publishing services are for books that do not or will not exceed a word count of 80,000.
+If you think your book is likely to exceed 80,000 words, you will need to discuss this with us prior to sending in your contract as there will be an extra charge of £12 per thousand words or part thereof, paid directly to the sub-contract copy editor who works on your book.
+This will need to be paid when the sub-contract editor has produced the final PDF file and you have signed off on it, and before it goes to the printer.

-Click on www.writersworld.co.uk/booksize.asp, or go to the WRITERSWORLD website and click on Free book sizing system.
-Choose a font and font size and insert your word count.
-You can then choose different book sizes so as to get an idea of the minimum number of pages your book will have.
+To estimate a page count for your book, please try our book sizing system.
+Choose a font and font size, and insert your word count.
+You can then choose different book sizes to get an idea of the minimum number of pages your book will have.
 This is of course useful when it comes to estimating print costs.

-We are able to bind any size between A6 and A4, although a standard size would be 234mm x 156mm (Royal).
-But don’t worry about your book size as our printers can print to just about any size you want; simply let us know your preference.
-The book sizes shown in our book-sizing estimating system, and also those in our PRINTING COSTS section below, are only a guide, and in no way reflect all the book sizes we can arrange to be produced and printed.
+We are able to bind any size between A6 and A4, although a standard size would be 234 mm × 156 mm (Royal).
+But don’t worry about your book size, as our printers can print to just about any size you want; simply let us know your preference.
+The book sizes shown in our book sizing system, and also those in the Printing Costs section below, are only a guide, and in no way reflect all the book sizes we can arrange to be produced and printed.

-Left & Right Margins: when creating the book’s layout we generally use mirror margins whereby the margins of the left-hand page are a mirror image of those on the right-hand page.
-That is, the inside margins are the same width, and the outside margins are the same width, and basically the inner margin is a little wider than the outer margin.
+- Left and right margins: when creating the book’s layout we generally use mirror margins whereby the margins of the left-hand page are a mirror image of those on the right-hand page.
+That is, the inside margins are the same width and the outside margins are the same width, and basically the inner margin is a little wider than the outer margin.
 This is to improve readability in the spine area when the book is open.
 Most authors will submit their document with similar left and right margins, but this is no problem as the designated copy editor will create mirror margins appropriate to the chosen page size after discussion with the author.

-Page Size: you will need to discuss and agree your book’s individual size and specifications with the designated copy editor at the outset of the process.
+- Page size: you will need to discuss and agree your book’s size and specifications with the designated copy editor at the outset of the process.

 We used to have a service whereby, in the case of a book that had not been published before, we would accept a ‘complete’ text file and book cover from a client on the basis that our sole role here would be to ensure that the book was published and that printing arrangements were taken care of.
 Hence this service cost a lot less than if we were involved in designing the book’s cover and were responsible for the copy editing and formatting.

-WRITERSWORLD therefore recently terminated this service due to the reasons outlined above.
-Unless someone has worked in this arena previously, it is unlikely they will have the requisite expertise to prepare a book in a format that will prove acceptable for publishing/printing.
+WRITERSWORLD recently terminated this service.
+Unless someone has worked in this area previously, it is unlikely they will have the requisite expertise to prepare a book in a format that will prove acceptable for publishing/printing.

-There are particular cautions concerning non-fiction books as authors and publishers in England and Wales have to contend with the spectre of libel (in which the plaintive has in general the burden of proving that any written statements are false), and we now also have a person’s expectations of the right of privacy under the Human Rights Act 1977.
+There are particular cautions concerning non-fiction books.
+Authors and publishers in England and Wales have to contend with the spectre of libel (in which the plaintive has in general the burden of proving that any written statements are false), and we now also have a person’s expectations of the right of privacy under the Human Rights Act 1977.

 In law, defamation (also called calumny), libel (for written words), slander (for spoken words), and vilification, is the communication of a statement that makes a claim, expressly stated or implied to be factual, that may give an individual, business, product, group, government or nation a negative image.
 It is usually, but not always, a requirement that this claim be false and that the publication is communicated to someone other than the person defamed (the claimant).
 In common law jurisdictions, slander refers to a malicious, false and defamatory spoken statement or report, while libel refers to any other form of communication such as written words or images.
 Most jurisdictions allow legal actions, civil and/or criminal, to deter various kinds of defamation and retaliate against groundless criticism.